telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/overview.md

 The toolbox has a few sections containing information about the available items (__New Items__), the deleted items (__Deleted Items__) and the structure of the elements in the layout.

-The __New Items__ section of the Items tab displays a list of elements that can be dropped into the layout control.
+The __New Items__ section of the Items tab displays a list of elements that can be added into the layout control.

 The __Deleted Items__ of the Items section displays all the elements that have been deleted, and also allows you to drag them back into the layout control.
 The deleted items feature is disabled by default.
 To enable it you can use the __TrackDeletedItems__ property of __LayoutControlToolBoxView__.